-Cumulative result
+Cumulative results

-Cumulative live birth rate is defined as live birth rate per oocyte retrieval, including the fresh cycle and all subsequent frozen/thawed cycles from the same oocyte retrieval.
-This way to present data may be regarded the most accurate way, since live birth rate is counted per oocyte retrieval.
+Cumulative live birth rate is defined as live birth rate per oocyte retrieval, including the fresh cycle and all subsequent frozen/thawed cycles from the same oocyte retrieval within one year after the oocyte retrieval (figure 21a) This way to present data may be regarded the most accurate way, since live birth rate is counted per oocyte retrieval.
 When results are assessed per embryo transfer, the number of transferred embryos may vary as well as culture days, both known to affect the results.
-Here we present the cumulative live birth rate for all oocyte retrievals performed in Sweden since the start of the registry 2007 and until 2019.
-We have included live births after transfer of frozen/thawed embryos one year after the oocyte retrieval.
-The cumulative live birth rate increased from 27.0% to 36.3% within these 11 years, including women not receiving any embryo transfer at all.
-If, including only women receiving at least one embryo transfer, the live birth rate increased from 30.0% to 43.3% (not shown in figure).
+Here we present the cumulative live birth rate for all oocyte retrievals performed in Sweden since the start of the registry 2007 and until 2019, June 30.
+We also present live birth per first transfer (either fresh or frozen) after one OPU, accounting for the "freeze-all "cycles in a better way (figure 21b).

-Figure 21.
+Figure 21a.
 Cumulative live birth rate per oocyte retrieval and year of treatment, including all embryo transfers within one year after oocyte retrieval.